 - Consumers here already embrace online financial services.

 - The UK has an innovative regulatory framework.

-Indeed, as Abbie Glossop discusses in her blog for Ideagen, ‘The UK economy after Brexit: what’s next for financial services?’, the government is looking ahead to a new chapter for financial services and intends for the UK to become an ‘open and global financial hub’.
+Indeed, as we discuss in our blog ‘The UK economy after Brexit: what’s next for financial services?’, the government is looking ahead to a new chapter for financial services and intends for the UK to become an ‘open and global financial hub’.
 It seeks to strengthen its regulatory framework for financial services and wants to invest in digital transformation for the sector.

 Digital transformation in banking: is this goodbye to the branch?